-The evaluator confirmed the approach of the executed developer testing and the legitimacy of tested items, and confirmed consistencies between the testing approach described in the testing plan and the actual testing approach.
-The evaluator confirmed consistencies between the testing results expected by the developer and the actual testing results executed by the developer.
+The evaluator confirmed an approach of the performed developer testing and the legitimacy of tested items, and confirmed consistencies between the testing approach described in the testing plan and the actual testing approach.
+The evaluator confirmed consistencies between the testing results expected by the developer and the actual testing results performed by the developer.